FriedChickenButt/youtube-webos/README.md

 ## Launching
 * The app will be available in the TV's app list or launch it using ares-cli.
 ```
-ares-launch -d <alias of your TV> com.youtube.noads
+ares-launch -d <alias of your TV> youtube.leanback.v4
 ```